 The Company has established \$35.5 million in valuation allowances against state income tax assets recognized, net of U.S. Federal income tax.
 As stated above, approximately \$23.9 million of the valuation allowances, net of U.S. Federal income tax, relate to state income tax loss carryforwards.
 The Company has established valuation allowances against state income tax assets recognized, without considering potentially offsetting deferred tax liabilities established with respect to prepaid pension cost and goodwill.
 Prepaid pension cost and goodwill have not been considered a source of future taxable income for realizing deferred tax assets recognized since these temporary differences are not likely to reverse in the foreseeable future.
 The valuation allowances established against state income tax assets recorded may increase or decrease within the next 12 months, based on operating results or the market value of investment holdings; as a result, the Company is unable to estimate the potential tax impact, given the uncertain operating and market environment.
-The Company has not established valuation allowances against any U.S. Federal income tax assets and has established valuation allowances against foreign income tax assets recorded only with respect to certain foreign tax loss carryforwards.
-The Company does not currently anticipate that within the next 12 months there will be any events requiring significant increases or decreases in U.S. Federal or foreign valuation allowances.
+The Company has not established valuation allowances against any U.S. Federal income tax assets and has established valuation allowances against requiring significant increases or decreases in U.S. Federal of foreign valuation allowances.